Northland Rugby Union: Early years

 The Auckland Rugby Union and Northland Rugby Union became regular rivals.
 They had Ranfurly Shield victories over them in 1960 and 1971.
 Northland won the Ranfurly Shield on two further occasions.
 1950, when they defeated South Canterbury and 1978, when they defeated Manawatu.
 In the 1971 challenge Northland won 17-12 in a narrow match played in front of 47,000 people at Eden Park, Auckland.
 The following season 40,000 spectators packed Whangārei Okara Park to watch the rematch.
 With the city's population only 34,000, this showcased the significance of both the shield and the rivalry with Auckland.
 However they lost 15-16.

 The reputation of Northland rugby took a downfall following its controversial victory over Manawatu in 1978.
 After what seemed to be an excessive amount of stoppage time, Northland kicked a winning penalty.
 What followed was the refusal that the union wouldn’t put the shield on the line for its final home matches of the season against Southland and Otago.
 However no rules were broken.

 Professional era

 Northland began their professional era playing in the inaugural Air New Zealand Cup competition.
 They are known as the Taniwha, a reference to the mascot adopted in the professional era.
 Along with Auckland and North Harbour, Northland is part of the Blues Super Rugby franchise.

 Season standings

 The following is a summary of every season for the Northland Taniwha since 2006.
-Position indicates the teams regular season finish.
+Position indicates the teams overall finish.